jarmuszz/sbo-shell/README.md

 ## Usage
-Point the $REPO variable in `sbo-shell.sh` file to your local SBo repository and then, in your POSIX shell, source the said file.
+Point the $REPO variable in `sbo-shell.sh` file to your local SBo repository and then, in your POSIX shell, source the said file and run a `_pull` function to repull the repository and generate PKGLIST.
 All of the user functions begin with a `_` so that they can be easily listed by tab completion.
 There are also "internal" functions which are supposed to be called only from other functions (but nothing is really stopping you from